 For your convenience the following links can help you find tools and information to help you navigate your child's disease, patient and family support groups, camps with full medical support for patients, and some that support siblings, and even the whole family.
 Plus links to nutritional support and educational resources.

 Do you have questions about a diagnosis or condition?
 Let us help.
 Ask a Cook Children's librarian to prepare an information packet just for you.

 Parents of cardiology patients have lots things to keep up with, appointments, treatments, medications, home care and more.
 Our family medical planner can help you keep track of everything.
 The planner is FREE and is available online.

-Hearts and Souls is a support group for parents of children with congenital heart defects.
+Mended Little Hearts is a support group for parents of children with congenital heart defects.
 This parent-led group provides a way for parents to talk one-on-one with each other, sharing their experiences, concerns and questions.

 Need to access information related to your child's heart?
 You've come to the right place.
 Below are links that have been written specifically for you, the parent and your children.

 Helping to save young lives.
 Project ADAM's mission is to educate school systems, nurses, coaches, trainers, parents and others about pediatric sudden cardiac death.
 Project ADAM helps implement public access defibrillation programs (PAD) across Texas and the nation.
 Our goal is to increase the awareness of sudden cardiac death and establish emergency programs that help to provide a timely and lifesaving response.

 The Cook Children's Palliative Care program offers support for children with life-threatening conditions.
 The program also offers support to their families.

 We're here to help.

 If you would like to schedule an appointment, refer a patient or speak to our staff, please call our offices at 682-885-2140.